fralalonde/dipstick/README.md

 ## TODO / Missing / Weak points

-- Prometheus support is still primitive.
-Official prometheus-rust crate is used but Labels/Tags are not passed to it.
+- Prometheus support is still primitive (read untested).
+Only the push gateway approach is supported for now.
 - No backend for "pull" metrics yet.
 Should at least provide tiny-http listener capability.
 - No quick integration feature with common frameworks (Actix, etc.) is provided yet.
 - Thread Local buckets could be nice.